visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Slide11.JPG

-While the activities looked at so far have been about honing the students’ comprehension skills in relation to visual texts, this activity allows students an opportunity to apply that knowledge to the creation of visual texts themselves.
+While the activities examined so far have focused on honing the students’ comprehension skills in relation to visual texts, this activity allows students to apply that knowledge to the creation of visual texts themselves.

-Encourage the students to plot significant milestones in the course of their life on a visual timeline.
-They may use a combination of images and text if this is more in line with your learning objectives and students’ abilities.
-However, do ensure you remind students of how they can incorporate the VLCs into how they convey meaning in their images.
+Encourage the students to plot significant milestones in their lives on a visual timeline.
+They may use a combination of images and text if this aligns with your learning objectives and students’ abilities.
+However, do ensure you remind students how they can incorporate the VLCs into conveying meaning in their images.

-This can also be a useful activity to incorporate various aspects of IT skills.
-Students can perform advanced Google image searches to locate copyright-free images or use websites like The Noun Project to locate Creative Commons icons to help them make a slideshow version of their timeline on Powerpoint.
-There are a wealth of software applications that can assist, many freely available online.
+This can also be a valuable activity in which to incorporate various aspects of IT skills.
+Students can perform advanced Google image searches to locate copyright-free images or use websites like The Noun Project to locate Creative Commons icons to help them make a slideshow version of their timeline on PowerPoint.
+A wealth of software applications can assist, many of which are freely available online.

 movie_review_template.png